quicwg/base-drafts/draft-ietf-quic-transport.md

-Even though datagrams with certain properties are required to be padded, the size of the datagram is not authenticated, and endpoints might send coalesced packets after the handshake is confirmed.
+Even though datagrams with certain properties are required to be padded, the size of the datagram is not authenticated, and endpoints might send coalesced packets after the handshake is confirmed (see {{packet-coalesce}}).
 Therefore, an endpoint MUST NOT close a connection when it receives a datagram that does not meet the padding requirements, though the endpoint MAY discard such datagrams.

 ## Initial Datagram Size {#initial-size}